• Scott Wilson Law Firm, PLLC

 • ATTORNEY PROFILES

-Scott Wilson has been the winning attorney in nine of the last ten published decisions by the Minnesota Supreme Court, Minnesota Court of Appeals and Eighth Circuit Court of Appeals where he has represented a party.
-Scott has 39 years' experience in civil litigation at all levels of complexity, including prosecution and defense of personal injury, insurance coverage and commercial claims.
+Scott Wilson has been the winning attorney in nine of the last twelve published decisions handed down in cases where he has represented a party before state or federal appellate courts.
+Scott has 41 years' experience in civil litigation at all levels of complexity, including prosecution and defense of personal injury, insurance coverage and commercial claims.
 He primarily represents individuals seeking to enforce or protect their rights.
 While he focuses on appellate practice, Scott also partners with trial counsel in dispositive motion, pre-trial, trial and post-trial proceedings, where he works to achieve successful resolution of substantive and procedural disputes, and to protect the record with an eye toward possible appeal.
 Scott is known for his ability to clarify complex issues; for thorough, effective written argument; and for an engaged and accessible communication style in oral argument before the court.

 Sharon Van Dyck (of counsel) has over 32 years experience in civil litigation at the pre-trial, trial, and appellate levels.
 She partners with trial counsel to formulate and implement litigation strategy, to narrow issues, and to make sure her client’s claims are presented in the best possible posture for successful resolution.
 Focusing on appellate practice, Sharon’s experience extends both to the Minnesota courts and to federal appellate courts around the country.
 A well-known appellate advocate, she has briefed and argued more than 100 appeals - and has been selected as an Attorney of the Year by Minnesota Lawyer on two occasions, most recently in 2019.
 Understanding that appeals are won or lost based on how a case is presented in the trial court, Sharon has extensive experience working as part of a trial team.
 Working side by side with lead trial lawyers, Sharon brings an appellate perspective to the process of formulating legal strategy, selecting winning legal arguments, and briefing and arguing the inevitable motions that position a case to succeed at both the trial and appellate levels.
 She understands the interplay between legal analysis and in-depth factual evidence, making her a powerful asset before and during trial, as well as on appeal.
 Attorneys and their clients frequently hire her to handle all aspects of dispositive and other critical motions that can make or break a case at the trial court level.
 She is known for her communication skills, persuasive briefing and oral argument, and the high quality representation she gives each client.